hfzizz/nao-llm/README.md

 <h2 id="overview"> :cloud: Overview</h2>

 <p align="justify">
+<ul>Goal:
-<ul>Goal: To develop a communication system for the NAO Robot, enabling it to process speech, interpret emotional context, and respond in Malay.
-The system allows the robot to engage in meaningful interactions, perform contextual actions, and carry out commands.
+  <li>To develop a communication system for the NAO Robot, enabling it to process speech, interpret emotional context, and respond in Malay.
+The system allows the robot to engage in meaningful interactions, perform contextual actions, and carry out commands. </li>
 </ul>

 <ul>